Guilty As Charged Or Misjudged? TikTok Users Dive Into The Menendez Brothers Case

 “I would never diminish the ability of a movement to gain legal traction,” Geragos said.
 “Times change.
 People start to recalibrate.
 The law moves, and I’m a big believer that movements can have an effect.”

-For more on this case and the TikTok movement to free the brothers, tune into ID’s all new special Menendez Brothers: Misjudged? premiering Sunday, Aug.
-7 at 9/8c. on ID.
+For more on this case and the TikTok movement to free the brothers, stream ID’s Menendez Brothers: Misjudged? on discovery+.